Gael-Lopes-Da-Silva/tiny.time/README.md

 ---

 <p align="center">
-    :gear: Runned is a simple tool to check the execution time of terminal commands.
+    ⚙️ Runned is a simple tool to check the execution time of terminal commands.
 </p>

 ---

-### :question: How to use
+### ❓ How to use
 ~~~
 USAGE: Runned.exe <your commands>